 One more thing….prior to 1980 I didn’t think to record the date when I visited a new track.
 I guess at the time I never thought I would be a trackchaser!
 Tracks seen before 1980 (71 of them) are listed as “Pre-1980″ and in the approximate order in which I saw them.
 Additionally in 2001 the trackchasing group voted to add figure 8 tracks to the countable configuration list.
 At the time trackchasers were allowed to count, retroactively, all of the figure 8 tracks they had seen up to 2001.
 This added ten tracks to my list and those tracks are listed with a date of “retroactive” in the year 2001.

 So, here’s a link to my complete list of tracks where I’ve seen racing.
-As this is updated I’m closing in on 2,300 racetracks in 72 countries.
+As this is updated I have seen racing at more than 2,300 racetracks in 74 countries.
 Here’s that link: